SuboptimalEng/learning-unity/README.md

 I learned this lesson when I started Sebastian Lague's Procedural Terrain Generation series.
 It took my 3-4 days to complete 14/21 tutorials.
-This was a slow pace for me and I was started to get frustrated with my lack of quick progress.
+This was a slow pace for me and I was starting to get frustrated with my lack of quick progress.

 After taking a step back to think about my pacing, I realized I was trying